theRocket/vastshipping/README.md

 > docker-compose up -d

+An image should take a minute to build.
-If container fails to start due to a missing ruby dependency (like `mini_portile2 2.5.3`), the Docker image build may have missed it during `bundle install`.
+If the Rails container fails to start due to a missing ruby dependency (like `mini_portile2 2.5.3`), the Docker image build may have missed it during `bundle install`.
 Exec into the container with:
 > docker-compose run --rm --service-ports app bash

 > bundle install

 > exit

-Then repeat Step 1, since your Rails container stopped upon exit of the bash session.
+Then repeat Step 1, since your Rails container stopped upon exit of the temporary bash session.

 2. Once both containers are running, you'll have to exec into the Rails container again to talk to the MySQL database: